 - Who can throw the ball through a hula hoop or tire the most times out of 10

 Test your popcorn tossing skills during halftime with this hilarious game.
 You will need popcorn and teams of two.
-The teammates will start close to each other at about 1 foot and try to shoot the popcorn into the other's mouth.
-With every successful shot, the teammate moves back by 1 foot.
+The teammates will start close to each other at about one foot and try to shoot the popcorn into the other's mouth.
+With every successful shot, the teammate moves back by one foot.
 The team that is the furthest from each other after a few minutes wins.
 Switch the thrower and catcher and try again.
 Just try not to laugh.

 Keep It Interesting